Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 11-directories contains a script that counts the number of directories and sub-directories in the current directory.The current and parent directories should not be taken into account.
 Hidden directories should be counted.

-Files 12-newest_files contains a script that displays the 10 newest files in the current directory, One file per line, Sorted from the newest to the oldest.
+Files 12-newest_files contains a script that displays the 10 newest files in thecurrent directory, One file per line, Sorted from the newest to the oldest.

+File 13-unique contains a script that takes a list of words as input and prints only words that appear exactly once.
+Input format: One line, one word; Output format: One line, one word; Words should be sorted.